EDISON TOWNSHIP BOARD OF EDUCATION

 F. The Superintendent may release, without loss of pay, the Association President or his/her designee, and permit him/her to visit any workstation, investigate working conditions, employee complaints and/or problems.

-A. The parties agree to enter into collective negotiations over a successor agreement in accordance with NJSA 34:13A-1 et seq., in a good faith effort to reach agreement on all matters concerning the terms and conditions of members’ employment.
+A. On or before the 30th day of January in the school year that the agreement should expire, either party shall advise the other of the intention to discuss those matters as provided herein.
+The parties agree to enter into collective negotiations over a successor agreement in accordance with NJSA 34:13A-1 et seq., in a good faith effort to reach agreement on all matters concerning the terms and conditions of members’ employment.
 Such negotiations shall begin in accordance with PERC rules.
 Any agreement so negotiated shall apply to all members, be reduced to writing, be signed by the Board and the Association negotiating teams, and be submitted for ratification to the Board and the Association.

-B. Neither party in any negotiation shall have any control over the selection of the negotiation representative of the other party.
+B. A mutually convenient time shall be set within 30 days exclusive of Board designated holidays or vacations to discuss a successor agreement.
+Neither party in any negotiation shall have any control over the selection of the negotiation representative of the other party.
 The parties meeting pledge that their representatives be empowered to make proposals, consider proposals, and make counter proposals in the course of negotiations.
 However, the representatives of the Association and the Board shall not be empowered to enter into a binding agreement without first obtaining the consent of their respective sides.

 C. The Board and the Association acknowledge that during negotiations which resulted in this Agreement each party had the unlimited right and opportunity to make demands and proposals with respect to all mandatory subjects of collective bargaining (e.g., wages, terms and conditions of employment, and grievance procedure).
 The Board and the Association have bargained in good faith with respect to these subjects and the understandings and agreements arrived at by the parties after the exercise of that right are set forth in this Agreement.
 Therefore, the employer and the Association for the term of this Agreement each agree that the other shall not be required to bargain with respect to any subject not specifically referred to or covered in this Agreement.